Flood damage at Tuttle Creek State Park may prevent it from opening next year

 MANHATTAN, Kan.
-(KSNW) – KDWPT and the Army Corps of Engineers are getting a first-hand look at the massive damage at Tuttle Creek State Park.
+(KSNW) – The Kansas Department and Wildlife and Parks and the Army Corps of Engineers are getting a firsthand look at the massive damage at Tuttle Creek State Park.

 Park officials say there is a good chance it will not open next year and the price to fix it all is high.

-Park manager, Melissa Bean said, “The lake’s revealing more damage everyday it comes down.
+“The lake’s revealing more damage everyday it comes down.
 At this point we are looking at a near total loss of most of our lakeside recreation areas.
-Something exceeding the $1 million dollar range.”
+Something exceeding the $1 million dollar range,” said Melissa Bean, park manager.

 The Army Corps of Engineers budget for Tuttle Creek is only a half-million dollars.